- Push notification settings for specific geographic areas.

 - Provides data from last time opeaned even without data or WiFi.

-The fire danger level in the Peace River Forest Area remains HIGH.
+The fire danger level in the Peace River Forest Area is now MODERATE.

 Firefighters, helicopters, air tankers and heavy equipment groups have been strategically placed around the area in preparation for any new wildfire starts.

-PWF 47 is under control at 3,992 hectares in size 20 kms west of Hotchkiss.
+PWF 47 remains under control at 3,992 hectares in size 20 kms west of Hotchkiss.

-PWF 88 is now BEING HELD at 25.0 hectares in size approximately 20 miles west of Manning.
-Multiple firefighters and helicopters are on site today working to contain this fire.
+PWF 88 has been extinguished at 25.0 hectares in size approximately 20 miles west of Manning.
+Multiple firefighters and helicopters were on site today working to contain this fire.

 For your safety and the safety of firefighters, please stay clear of wildfire operations especially when aircraft are flying in the area.
 We appreciate your support.